 My job as an author going into schools is to inspire a love of READING and WRITING.
-I try not to put too many ‘blockers’ in the way, like spelling and grammar, but I DO talk about the importance of STRUCTURE and PLANNING when writing a story.
-Above all, I show that writing can be FUN and INFORMED.
-I feed off the children (not literally) because every class is unique.
+I like to talk about spelling and grammar and the importance of STRUCTURE and PLANNING when writing a story.
+Above all, I like show that writing can be FUN and INFORMED.
+I feed off the children (not literally!) because every class is unique so I tailor all my visits, whether for World Book Day, Book Week or termly workshops.
+They can include any of the following topics for pre-school, through to reception and up to Year 6, as well as KS3 (+) children.
+Each individual establishment can choose the correct mix of topics to suit individual class requirements.

 TOPICS COVERED INCLUDE: